13 B2B Marketing Books To Add To Your Reading List

 6. The Challenger Customers: Selling to The Hidden Influencer Who Can Multiply Your Results by Brent Adamson, Matthew Dixon, Pat Spenner, and Nick Toman

 Trying to market a product to an entire business poses a number of challenges.
 One of the biggest is often trying to drum up a consensus within the business itself.
 You may have successfully sold to a certain project manager only for another to step in and disagree.
-The Challenger Customer was written to help you identify exactly who you need to direct your efforts towards, who in a business will be able to build the consensus necessary to buy your product.
+The Challenger Customer was written to help you identify exactly who you need to direct your efforts toward.
+Hint: It’s the person who’s able to build the consensus necessary to buy your product.
 If you can convince them — which the book also provides guidance for — you’ll be able to convince the entire business.

 7. The Launch Book: Motivational Stories to Launch Your Idea, Business, or Next Career by Sanyin Siang

 Sometimes all you need to succeed is to know that others have done the same before you.
 Sanyin Siang has collected success stories from across the business world in hopes of inspiring others.
-The Launch Book is a great resource for B2B marketers looking for expertise and guidance in a format easy for quick, on-the-go reading.
+The Launch Book is a great B2B marketing book for those looking for expertise and guidance.
+Even better, it’s in a format easy for quick, on-the-go reading.